catseye/Funge-98/doc/ERRATA.markdown

 In fact, cells in the original Befunge-93 implementation were `char` type, which ANSI C does not mandate as either signed or unsigned.
-Because the compilers typically used to compile this code used signed chars, Befunge-93 was popularly understood to have signed cells, so if you are looking for a de facto standard for signedness of the cells in Befunge-93, that would probably be it.
+Because the compilers typically used to compile this code used signed chars, and several prominent example programs relied on this behaviour, Befunge-93 was popularly understood to have signed cells, so if you are looking for a de facto standard for signedness of the cells in Befunge-93, that would probably be it.
 But that's Befunge-93, not Funge-98, anyway.